johanneskastl/ghost_vagrant_libvirt_ansible/README.md

 The `main` branch uses AlmaLinux 10.
 Although that can be changed in the Vagrantfile, please beware that this will break the Ansible provisioning.

-At the time of writing, there are branches for Fedora 41, openSUSE Leap 15.6 and openSUSE Tumbleweed.
+At the time of writing, there are branches for Fedora 41, Fedora 42, openSUSE Leap 15.6 and openSUSE Tumbleweed.

 Due to the fact that Ghost only supports Ubuntu officially and fails to detect Nginx on other OSes, Ansible does some steps manually, e.g. creating the Nginx